GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 !!! info "Here is a rundown of what we will do today:"

-    * Learn about how Verkko & Hifiasm create assemblies
+    * Learn about how Verkko creates assemblies
     * Run Hifiasm with test data (HiFi only)
     * Run Verkko with test data (HiFi + ONT)
     * See how to run both with full datasets